effekt-lang/effekt/examples/tour/name-based-implicits.effekt.md

 mySort2([3,1,2])
 ```

-But are still allowed to pass it explicitly:
+This generates something like the following, which we are still allowed to write explicitly, too:
 ```effekt:repl
 mySort2([3,1,2]){ (x, y) => compare(x, y) }
 ```

 Name-based implicit parameters also will be passed
-to the functions generated implicitly, so if we define
+to the functions that get called implicitly like this, so if we define
 ```effekt
 def compare[A](x: Option[A], y: Option[A]){ ?compare: (A,A) => Ordering }: Ordering =
   (x, y) match {